documentationfor yFiles for HTML 3.0.0.1

 Relevant Demos: Vite, Vue, React, React Class Components, Svelte, Vue Component Node Style, React Component Node Style

-yFiles works out of the box with Vite and there are no special caveats that you need to look out for when you load yFiles as an NPM dependency.
+yFiles works out of the box with Vite, and there are no special issues that you need to look out for when you load yFiles as an NPM dependency.

-To include the @yworks/optimizer, you can easily add it as Rollup plugin to the vite.config.ts:
+To include the @yworks/optimizer, you can add it as Rollup plugin to the vite.config.js:

 import optimizer from '@yworks/optimizer/rollup-plugin'